 - Park near existing infrastructure such as walls or fences

 - Don’t block entrances, access or fire exits

 - Don’t leave the vehicle in the road, or in bicycle lanes

 - Steer clear of parking near pedestrian crossings

 Please note: the e-scooter must not fall below 15% battery level, if it does, you may not be able to ride your e-scooter.
 If this happens, please email us immediately on firstname.lastname@example.org asap.

 If your e-scooter stops mid-ride, please safely leave the road you are riding on and do not attempt to ride the e-scooter again until you have spoken to our User Support team.

 You will be charged a £25 penalty if we have to recover your e-scooter.

-If you notice anything that does not look safe or have any further questions, please do not ride the e-scooter and report this to our Long Term Rental support team as soon as possible via email: email@example.com.
+If you notice anything that does not look safe or have any further questions, please do not ride the e-scooter and report this to our User Support team as soon as possible via email: email@example.com.